Shreyank031/NewsApp_AndroidProject/README.md

 - Gson: For serializing and deserializing JSON data.
 - StackLayoutManager: For implementing a stack-based layout for RecyclerView.
 - Glide: For loading and caching images from URLs.
+- Allows users to view the full article in a web browser.

 ## Configuration